pnp/cli-microsoft365/docs/docs/cmd/aad/user/user-add.md

 !!! note
     After running this command, it may take a minute before the user is effectively created in the tenant.

+!!! note "Additional Information"
+    This command allows using unknown options.
+For a comprehensive list of user properties, please refer to the [Graph documentation page](https://learn.microsoft.com/en-us/graph/api/resources/user?view=graph-rest-1.0#properties).

+    If the specified option does not exist, you will receive a `Resource '' does not exist or one of its queried reference-property objects are not present.` error.

 ## Examples

 Create a user and let him/her update the password at first login